Administration of Buccal Seizure Medication

 Procedure:

-4. Check the bottle of medication to ensure that it is:
+8. Review the six rights of medication administration to ensure that it is:

 • The right medication